-We estimate that our net proceeds from the sale of shares of our common stock in this offering will be approximately \$[•], based on assumed gross proceeds of approximately \$75,000,000 (or approximately \$86,250,000 if the underwriters' option to purchase additional shares of our common stock from us is exercised in full) and an assumed public offering price of \$[•] per share and accompanying warrant as set forth on the cover page of this prospectus, after deducting underwriting discounts and commissions and estimated offering expenses of approximately \$[•] payable by us.
-We plan to use \$60,000,000 of the net proceeds to fund the Cash Consideration payable to IDC and Lyneer Management in the Merger and \$4,000,000 of the net proceeds to pay down Lyneer's revolving credit facility.
+We estimate that our net proceeds from the sale of shares of our common stock in this offering will be approximately \$46.265,000, based on assumed gross proceeds of approximately \$50,000,000 (assuming no exercise of the underwriters' option to purchase additional shares of our common stock from us) and an assumed public offering price of \$10.00 per share and accompanying warrant as set forth on the cover page of this prospectus, after deducting underwriting discounts and commissions and estimated offering expenses of approximately \$3,735,000 payable by us.
+We plan to use \$40,000,000 of the net proceeds to fund the Cash Consideration payable to IDC and Lyneer Management in the Merger.
 The balance of the net proceeds will be used for working capital to finance our future operations, including general corporate purposes, general and administrative expenses, capital expenditures and compensation, including bonuses, deferred compensation and payment of consultants and professionals.
-See "Use of Proceeds."
+See "Use of Proceeds.